josithg-216/SM-A52-RRR/README.md

 - Knox security will be tripped no matter what you do , you cannot undo it ,
 - Consequences : Cannot use Knox based services ( Secure folder , Samsung Pay ) when returning to stock rom from a custom rom
 ### 2 .
 Dev's Responsibilities
-- developers are not responsible for ==Bricked devices and Dead SD cards==
+- developers are not responsible for Bricked devices or Dead SD cards
 - developers will not be responsible for future problems that occur on the device
 ---